pupil-labs/pupil-docs/src/neon/reference/export-formats.md

 Each folder contains gaze overlay videos of the sections belonging to the corresponding recordings.
 The video files are named
 ```<beginning of section ID>_<start time>-<end time>.mp4```
 where the times are in seconds relative to the recording start.

-## Binary Recording Data

-[TODO: Update this section]

-If you download recording data straight off of the phone without uploading to Pupil Cloud first, you will receive raw binary data.
-This data is difficult to handle and we do not recommend you use it directly.
-If using Pupil Cloud is not an option for you, please [export the data via Pupil Player](/core/software/pupil-player/#export) to convenient formats instead.
-Note that the formats used by Pupil Player are not the same as in Pupil Cloud.

-You can find the format documentation of the raw binary data [here](https://docs.google.com/spreadsheets/d/1e1Xc1FoQiyf_ZHkSUnVdkVjdIanOdzP0dgJdJgt0QZg/edit?usp=sharing).
-Please note that the raw data format may change without advance notification.